joereynolds/life/docs/sqhell.md

 - Should be able to do `docker exec blabla...` if we're not running locally
 - You'll probably need a command such as MarkAsPk that will do the <cword> or a given word and mark that column as the pk.
   I'm not sure how you would do buffer deletions otherwise.
+- SQL results should re-use the same buffer

 ## Commands